iac-oslo/azure-firewall-labs/docs/labs/lab-02/index.md

 ![blocked-ping](../../assets/images/lab-02/blocked-ping.png)

-As you can see, ICMP traffic (aka ping) from `10.9.0.1 (vm-spoke1-westeurope)` to `10.9.2.4 (vm-spoke2-westeurope)` is being blocked (Action = `Deny`) by Azure Firewall.
+As you can see, ICMP traffic (aka ping) from `10.9.1.4 (vm-spoke1-westeurope)` to `10.9.2.4 (vm-spoke2-westeurope)` is being blocked (Action = `Deny`) by Azure Firewall.

 > Note!
-There might be a delay of few minutes before Azure Firewall logs appear in Log Analytics for querying.
+There might be a delay of a few minutes before Azure Firewall logs appear in Log Analytics for querying.
 If you don't see logs after 5 minutes, don't waste your time and proceed to next tasks.
-Get back to logs later.
+We will get back to logs later.